 We’re not going to pretend that a cheap motorcycle helmet matches this amazing AGV but when you look at the spec sheet, the budget lids don’t lose out by as much as you’d think.
-The Pist, vents, a removable washable lining, and is Pinlock-ready – exactly the same as the budget lids.
+The Pista has vents, a removable washable lining, a removable visor which is Pinlock-ready – exactly the same as the budget lids.

 Where the AGV Pista starts to leave the budget lids behind is its construction.
 It is made from Carbon Fibre, features a wind-tunnel-tested rear spoiler, the ability to connect up a hydration-pack and the ability to fix tear-off visor strips.

 At £999 it might be the most expensive motorcycle helmet on the market but not all of us can afford to pay for the same helmet as Mr Rossi uses.